 Given that we do not observe fathers, we do not impose any restrictions on the relationship status of the parents.
 However, during the period of our analysis about 80 percent of all births in West Germany occurred to married mothers (DESTATIS 2020) although the share may be slightly lower for first births.
+In a robustness test, we take advantage of recent attempts to match married couples in the German social security records (see Bächmann et al. 2021) and demonstrate that our results remain virtually identical when we additionally account for a father's characteristics.

 We focus on two main maternal labor market outcomes: the propensity to be employed in regular (i.e., non-subsidized) employment and gross daily earnings.
 Following Kleven et al. (2019b), we keep observations with zero earnings for those who are not in employment.
 In parallel analyses, we drop these observations.
-Unfortunately, there is no information on working hours, so that we cannot study hourly wages and focus on daily earnings instead.
+Unfortunately, there is no information on working hours, so we cannot study hourly wages and instead focus on daily earnings, i.e., the total amount paid over the duration of an employment contract divided by the number of calendar days covered by the contract.

 Figure 3 describes the development of the outcomes for the full sample.
-The top left panel shows that the share of regularly employed mothers increases in the pre-birth period and (by definition) reaches 100 percent in month 6 prior to birth.17 The share drops to about zero immediately after birth and then slowly returns to about 40 percent in year 10 after the birth, a decline by 60 percent relative to the pre-birth situation.
+The top left panel shows that the share of regularly employed mothers increases in the pre-birth period and (by definition) reaches 100 percent in month 6 prior to birth.
+The share drops to about zero immediately after birth and then slowly returns to about 40 percent in year 10 after the birth, a decline by 60 percent relative to the pre-birth situation.
 In the top right panel, we add Minijob employment to look at the changes in overall participation rates.
 Now the return path to the labor force after birth is somewhat steeper and reaches employment rates of about 60 percent (or minus 40 percent) 10 years after birth.
 The bottom left panel describes the development of nominal average daily earnings when non-employed mothers contribute a value of zero.
 We see that the long-run decline in earnings exceeds the long-run drop in employment.
 The long-run penalty of about 60 percent matches the survey-based evidence presented by Kleven et al. (2019b).
 The bottom right panel depicts the development of earnings when only positive earnings of employed mothers are considered.
-Here, the drop after birth is not as vast and the long-run penalty is slightly lower than on the left hand side, reaching about - 54 percent in the long run.
+Here, the drop after birth is not as vast and the long-run penalty is slightly lower than on the left-hand side, reaching about 54 percent in the long run.